kovzol/lego-linkages/README.md

 to run LDD with emulation.)
 After installing LDD, in case you have problems with the Hinge tools, consider checking [this page](https://steamcommunity.com/sharedfiles/filedetails/?id=455735233).

 The linkages are built from a minimal set of LEGO parts.
-The focus is that all linkages can be built quickly and their movement can be traced on a piece of paper.
-See author's presentation with title [Teaching algebra and geometry with LEGO and linkages](https://www.researchgate.net/publication/332303931_Teaching_algebra_and_geometry_with_LEGO_and_linkages) on further details on the topic.
+The focus is on the requirement that all linkages could be built quickly and their movement could be traced on a piece of paper.
+See *author's presentation* with title [Teaching algebra and geometry with LEGO and linkages](https://www.researchgate.net/publication/332303931_Teaching_algebra_and_geometry_with_LEGO_and_linkages) on further details on the topic.

 ## The linkages

 ### Peaucellier's linkage

+#### First approach

 Peaucellier's linkage provides a linear motion when putting a pen refill in the top-right position.